Needs Take Shape Through Commitment and Focus

 To matter, we need to connect.
 Connection is based on matching needs, and to match needs, we must engage in open and transparent dialogue.
 Those discussions, in turn, will lead us to either agree or disagree.

-Sometimes agreements are nothing more than a one-time contract of sorts, and there is no need for an ongoing relationship.
-Other times we’re hoping to form an ongoing relationship.
+Sometimes agreements are nothing more than a one-time contract of sorts, and there's no need for an ongoing relationship.
+Other times, we’re hoping to form an ongoing relationship.
 The need to form such a relationship does not automatically mean we get to an agreement.
-But we will still reach a level of commitment because we have a desire to stay connected, a desire to work together and reach a shared goal.
+But we'll still reach a level of commitment because we have a desire to stay connected — a desire to work together and reach a shared goal.

 This commitment naturally leads to a level of focus as we get to work on mutually satisfying our individual needs.
 But those needs can only be met to the extent that we've established a high level of trust in each other.
 We call these high-trust relationships.